nekolab/shadowsocks-nacl/README.md

 Then you can use `postMessage()` API to connect with Native Client module.

-Currently, shadowsocks-nacl accepts three types of command.
+Currently, shadowsocks-nacl accepts four types of command.

 1. Command: `connect`.
 You can use it connect to a remote server.